Product model

 This matters for a few reasons:

-- Backtests stay reproducible because the logic they reference does not silently change later.
+- Backtest jobs stay reproducible because the logic they reference does not silently change later.

-- Live trading stays auditable because you can identify exactly which revision was running.
+- Live deployments stay auditable because you can identify exactly which revision powered the deployment.

 - Iteration stays clearer because each new revision reflects a deliberate change.